SynScoots/ArkInventory-modified-for-attunements-/README.md

 - `attunable()` - Matches items that can be attuned by the current character.
 - `attunableatall()` - Matches items that can be attuned by anyone.
 - `attuned()` - Matches items that have been attuned.
-- `attunedanyaffix([(integer) forgelevel])` - Matches items where you have attuned any affix for.
+- `attunedanyaffix([(integer) forgelevel])` - Matches items which you have attuned any affix for.
 Pass a number 0 - 3 to specify the minimum forgelevel it must have been attuned at (0 = unforged, 1 = titanforged, 2 = warforged, 3 = lightforged).
 Leave blank to use the forge level of the item  in your inventory.
-- `optimalforme()` - Matches items that are optimal for the current character - e.g. leather for rogus and druids, plate and low level mail for warriors, paladins, and deathknights etc.
+- `optimalforme()` - Matches items that are optimal for the current character - e.g. leather for rogues and druids, plate and low level mail for warriors, paladins, and deathknights etc.
 - `hasbounty()` - Matches items which have an active bounty.